levavakian/howm/README.md

-# howm
+# rowm

-howm is a hybrid tiling/floating window manager, aiming to replicate the ergonamics of `terminator` terminal emulator, but applied to all windows.
+rowm is a hybrid tiling/floating window manager, aiming to replicate the ergonamics of `terminator` terminal emulator, but applied to all windows.

 You can see a short demo [here](https://i.imgur.com/Bk5N5MY.mp4).

 # Installation
-While I use howm in my day to day, there is no guarantee of stability so use at your own risk!
+While I use rowm in my day to day, there is no guarantee of stability so use at your own risk!

 To install, run `sudo ./install.sh`.
 It's generally not wise to run random shell scripts with sudo but this one should be pretty easy to inspect.
 Dokcer is a prerequisite for the script, but if you already have go installed it should be fairly easy to do it without docker.
-After installing, restart your computer (logging out may not be enough), and the option to use howm as your window manager should show up as a setting in your login screen.
+After installing, restart your computer (logging out may not be enough), and the option to use rowm as your window manager should show up as a setting in your login screen.

 # Default Configuration
 All key combinations described here are easily editable in `config.go`. `Mod4` is used a lot, which is commonly assigned to the Windows key.